Lauren-Mercedes/language-click/README.md

 ![image of initial testing](assets/readme-media/random-question-test.png)

+### Questions Displayed Without Duplication

+Ensures that questions aren't duplicated so that the player isn't repeatedly asked the same question.
+- Tested using console log and playing the game to make sure all the questions are cycled through without repeats.
+- Ensured the questions weren't repeated even if the wrong answers were selected at first.

 ### Generation of Answers in a Random Order

 Ensures the answer isn't in the same button every time.